apache/qpid-jms/Configuration.md

     failover:(amqp://broker1:5672,amqp://broker2:5672)?failover.maxReconnectAttempts=20

-The complete set of configuration options for failover is documented below:
+The complete set of configuration options for failover is listed below:

 * __failover.initialReconnectDelay__ The amount of time the client will wait before the first attempt to reconnect to a remote peer.
 The default value is zero, meaning the first attempt happens immediately.
 * __failover.reconnectDelay__ Controls the delay between successive reconnection attempts, defaults to 10 milliseconds.
 If the backoff option is not enabled this value remains constant.